THE Solomon Cole BAND

 Watch The Solomon Cole Band perform three songs and talk to Marty Duda at The 13th Floor.

 Radio NZ Interview and performance.

 For two years The Solomon Cole Band have played to packed shows wherever they roam.
 In that time, 10 songs always stood out that connected with audiences, and these songs have made the record.
 The band made contact with Nick Abbott upon his sudden arrival home after 13 years in LA and the UK.
 He'd since worked with Robert Plant, Rihanna and numerous international acts in his tenure away.
 All this alongside local albums previously by Goldenhorse & The Datsuns, Nick was an ideal choice to take the raw bones of what The Solomon Cole Band had, and amplify it in a way the quartet hadn't thought of.

 Nick states, "I had been back in the country for a few weeks when Derek asked if I’d be interested in having a go at mixing Ring Your Bell, the first single off what would become the ‘Bruises’ album.
 Having no expectations is a powerful thing.
-As is instinct, I wallowed in the raw rhythm section of Dione Denize and Lee Catlin, wrestled the monstrosities of Derek’s guitars and marvelled in the power of Miss Sophia’s timeless vocals.
+As is instinct, I wallowed in the raw rhythm section of Dione Denize and Lee Catlin, wrestled the monstrosities of Derek’s guitars and the female vocals.
 I had freedom and I took chances."